brandoncorbin/bootstrap-spacing/README.md

 The missing white space needed for a consistent bootstrap experience.

+You followed the Boostrap way, and yet, things still look funny all bunched together?
+So you start figure investigating why.
+You add a row here, a col-xs-12 there and finally you get it look "close enough".
+But you've just created an unmanageable nightmare.

+Let's stop the madness, bootstrap-spacing is designed to give you the padding and margin control you need without a bunch of divs, .rows and .col-whatever-12.

 ##Spacer

 Spacer is a margin that can be added to any element.
 By default spacer adds margin only to the top.
 Spacer defaults to the spacer-md.